Home Articles Best Cheese for Fondue (7 Different Types)

 Its signature nutty, buttery flavor lends itself to the creamy texture of this classic Swiss dish.

-Plus, its natural melting ability ensures that your fondue remains perfectly saucy throughout your entire meal.
+Plus, its natural melting ability ensures your fondue remains perfectly saucy throughout your entire meal.

 Two Slices of Emmental Cheese on a Parchment Paper

-This Swiss cheese is known for its delightfully nutty flavor and mild, sweet taste.
+It’s known for its delightfully nutty flavor and mild, sweet taste.
+So it’s perfect for serving families and kids.

-Whether it’s mushrooms, meats, or veggies, there’s something special in an Emmental-based fondue that keeps people coming back.
+Whether it’s mushrooms, meats, or veggies, Emmentaler fondue will keep people coming back.

 A Sliced of Comte Cheese on a Parchment Paper